ludwiglierhammer/glamod-marine-processing/docs/level1e.rst

 Level 1e
 ========

-The level1e adds quality control flags to the level1d data.
+The level1e does quality control and adds quality control flags to the level1d data.
 For quality control, the MetOffice QC (https://github.com/glamod/marine_qc) is used.